Skip to main content

 At the same time, wellbeing indicators such as stress management satisfaction lag population averages.

-This gap between external capability and internal narrative is not cosmetic.
-It affects:
+This gap between external capability and internal narrative is significant – akin to driving with the handbrake on – and affects:

 “Perhaps it’s time to hold those old internal stories up to the light, examine the evidence, weigh the trade-offs, and consider re-authoring a new story – one of confidence, stepping forward, leading, and owning expertise.”

-If your organisation is serious about accelerating women into senior leadership, you cannot rely on structural reform alone.
+If your organisation is serious about accelerating women into senior leadership, you cannot rely on structural reform and quotas alone.

-You must invest in shifting internal capacity and external impact simultaneously.
+You must invest in shifting internal capacity and external impact simultaneously – embedded in strategy and linked to your organisation’s purpose and priorities at every step.

 1. Self-awareness deepens and leadership identity strengthens